-- The main responsibility is to verify the general ledger of the company and make all other essential inquiries from the management of the company.
-It helps to determine the real picture of the company’s market situation and the financial situation, which further provides the basis for managerial decisions.
+- The main responsibility is to verify the company’s general ledger and make all other essential inquiries from the company’s management.
+It helps to determine the real picture of the company’s market and financial situation, which further provides the basis for managerial decisions.

 - Examine the validity of financial records to find out if there is any misstatement in the company’s record because of fraud, error, or embezzlementEmbezzlementEmbezzlement refers to the act of secretly taking, withholding, or misappropriating money or other asset that is kept, maintained, or placed under an individual's responsibility by the company for which he or she works..
 So, it increases the authenticity and credibility of financial statements as the financial statements of the company.

 - If there are errors in the accountingErrors In The AccountingAccounting errors refer to the typical mistakes made unintentionally while recording and posting accounting entries.
 These mistakes should not be considered fraudulent behaviour first-hand as this can happen with anyone and by anyone. process of the company, then it may prohibit the owner of the company is taking the decisions which are best for the company.
 An audit helps in overcoming this problem to a great extent as the procedures in the audit are designed in such a way that they help in detecting the errors in the system and the other fraudulent activity.
 The audits also ensure the recording of accounting transactions as per the generally accepted accounting principleGenerally Accepted Accounting PrincipleGAAP (Generally Accepted Accounting Principles) are standardized guidelines for accounting and financial reporting..
 It helps the owner of the business to cover themselves when it comes to following the different rules and regulations which the registered entity needs to follow.